An Uncommon Woman

 Where to Purchase

-Quiet and courageous, Clay Tygart is not your typical 18th-century man.
-Raised by Lenape Indians, he returns a hero from the French and Indian War to the fort that bears his name, bringing with him Tessa's long-lost friend, Keturah, a redeemed Indian captive like himself.
+Quiet and courageous, Clay Tygart is not your typical eighteenth-century man.
+Raised by Lenape Indians, he returns a hero from the Seven Years' War to the fort that bears his name, bringing with him Tessa's long-lost friend, Keturah, a redeemed Indian captive like himself.